 Review and update regularly

 It is important to review and update the pro-rata share regularly.
-This may change if a tenant increases or decreases their space.
-It can also change if an amendment states that a tenant is now responsible for a specific expense at a higher rate.
+It may change if a tenant increases or decreases their space.
+Shares can also change if an amendment states that a tenant is now responsible for a specific expense at a higher rate.

 For example: